Bachelor of Science in Education

 - A cumulative GPA of 2.5 or higher on all coursework.

-- Successful completion of all three GACE Basic Skills tests
+- Successful completion of the GACE Program Admission Assessment

 - A grade of C or better in Area F coursework with a minimum of 30 hours of documented experiences with children.

-- Successful completion and analysis of a disposition evaluation and criminal background check.
+- Successful completion and analysis of 3 disposition evaluations and criminal background check.